arn-z/Mininet---Web-Traffic-Generator/README.md

 ## *mininet_deploy.py*
 To run it, first edit your nameserver to point to the first host (10.0.0.1).
-Asks for the number of hosts and the experiment title and automatically creates the experiment directory and the log files for the hosts.
+Asks for the number of hosts and experiment title.
+It automatically creates the experiment directory and the log files for the hosts.
 The first host is automatically selected as the one running *dnschef.py* whch acts as a DNS resolver for the other hosts.
 The rest of the hosts will generate traffic by running *trafficgen.py*
 If the run encounters an error, you can continue running it by using the same experiment name.